vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 * Based on your requirements, you can create additional SE groups for the workload clusters.
 * Multiple workload clusters can be mapped to a single SE group.
 * A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
-* Control plane VIP for the workload clusters will be placed on the respective Service Engine group assigned through AKO Deployment Config (ADC) during cluster creation.
+* Control plane VIP for the workload clusters is placed on the respective SE group assigned through AKO Deployment Config (ADC) during cluster creation.

 For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadalb).